DPDK/dpdk/doc/guides/sample_app_ug/cmd_line.rst

 .. note::

-    The rte_cmdline library should not be used in production code since it is not validated to the same standard as other Intel®  DPDK libraries.
+    The rte_cmdline library should not be used in production code since it is not validated to the same standard as other DPDK libraries.
     See also the "rte_cmdline library should not be used in production code due to limited testing" item in the "Known Issues" section of the Release Notes.